johnfosborneiii/export-artifactory-oci-metadata/README.md

 ### Generate CSV

-#### Save the file and give the script execute permissions and then run it
+#### Give the generate-repo-csv script execute permissions and then run it
 ```bash
 chmod +x generate-repo-csv.sh
 ./generate-repo-csv.sh